AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Public Key Pinning Extension for HTTP (HPKP): a system created to protect against fraudulent certs, BUT it's very risky to have one because it can break the site unless you know what you're doing.
 Not recommended.
 - **Securing cookies**
 	- DO NOT USE PERSISTENT COOKIES THAT ARE SAVED.
 Only use session cookies, which are stored in RAM.
+	- Set-Cookie: Secure; // ensures that cookies are only sent over HTTPS
+	- H

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?